 The International Executive Committee of the International Bureau for Epilepsy meets jointly with the Executive Committee of the International League Against Epilepsy, to consider matters of mutual interest and/or responsibility to both Executive Committees.
 Such meetings are known in full as a Joint Meeting of the Executive Committees of the IBE and ILAE, and in brief as a JEC.

-The most recent recipient of the Social Accomplishment Award is Jane Hanna from the United Kingdom, who was presented with the award at the 30th International Epilepsy Congress in Montreal, in June 2013.
+The most recent recipient of the Social Accomplishment Award is Shunglon Lai from Taiwan, who was presented with the award at the 31st International Epilepsy Congress in Istanbul, in 2015.

 Social Accomplishment Award Recipients: